clj-commons/etaoin/README.md

  ;; Extra command line arguments sent to the webdriver's process.
  :args-driver ["-b" "/path/to/firefox/binary"]

+ ;; Sets browser's minimal logging level.
+Only messages with level above ;; that one will be collected.
+Useful for fetching Javascript logs.
+Possible ;; values are: nil (aliases :off, :none), :debug, :info, :warn (alias :warning), ;; :err (aliases :error, :severe, :crit, :critical), :all.
+When not passes, ;; :all is set.
+ :log-level :err ;; to show only errors but not debug

  ;; Env variables sent to the driver's process.
 Not processed yet.
  :env {:MOZ_CRASHREPORTER_URL "http://test.com"}